adelromany/NextWork-DevOps-Webapp/README.md

 ## 🙌 Special Thanks

 Huge thanks to the incredible Natasha — an inspiring, energetic, and hilarious mentor — and the amazing team at NextWork for designing such an impactful and engaging challenge!

----

-## 📬 Connect

-Feel free to reach out or check my other projects if you'd like to collaborate or ask questions!